han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/fc5ae8d0-5539-4e43-a038-432eec08557c)

-FROM clause: Retrieve data from the sales table
+- FROM clause: Retrieve data from the sales table.<br>
-GROUP BY clause: Group data based on customer_id to calculate the time visited
+- GROUP BY clause: Group data based on customer_id to calculate the time visited .<br>
-SELECT statement: The COUNT function and DISTINCT were used to calculate the number of times a customer visits a restaurant based on order_date
+- SELECT statement: The COUNT function and DISTINCT were used to calculate the number of times a customer visits a restaurant based on order_date

 **3. What was the first item from the menu purchased by each customer?**
 ```sql